 One big risk of repairing and selling a fire damaged house is not being able to recoup the value of the repairs in the sales price.

-As we mentioned, most buyers are not interested in buying a fire damaged house no matter how great the repairs are or how great the house looks.
+As we mentioned, most buyers show no interest in buying a fire-damaged house, regardless of the quality of repairs or how great the house looks.

 They just can’t get over the fact that a fire happened there and they become worried that it could happen again.